apache/kudu/java/README.md

 $ mvn test

-In order to point the unit tests to an existing cluster, you need to use a command line like this one:

-$ mvn test -DstartCluster=false

-If you choose to not start a cluster, the tests will look for a master running on localhost:7051.
-If you would like to run against a remote cluster, you can override this using
--DmasterAddress:

-$ mvn test -DstartCluster=false -DmasterAddress=foo.example.com:7051

-If for some reason you would like to start a cluster, but use binaries other than the ones in build/latest/, you can pass -DbinDir=/path/to/directory.
+If for some reason the binaries aren't in the expected location as shown above, you can pass -DbinDir=/path/to/directory.

 Integration tests, including tests which cover Hadoop integration,